01 Feb Is it time for a Spiritual Rebellion?

 Perhaps we can all recognise the long shadow cast by the hurt we have experienced, particularly during our formative years.
 From small rejections to giant betrayals.
 All the times we were not seen, acknowledged or appreciated, were overlooked, shunned or unfairly judged.
 Whether as a result of malice, ignorance or the limitations of our caregivers, over time our natural life force, our free spiritedness, is curtailed, wounded, beaten down, frozen or led astray.

 As children, our circumstances required us to shape shift and take on behaviours and identities that cut us off from our true nature, from the self-optimising life force that naturally grows towards the light.
 Perhaps we became limited in our capacity to move freely, breathe, play, connect, love joyfully.
 We adapted into whatever shape helped us cope and make sense of what we were experiencing.
 Then this is who we take ourselves to be.
-A neurotic but mostly functional adaptation, no longer able to fully embody our sacred nature and personal potential.
+A variously functional adaptation, no longer able to fully embody our sacred nature and personal potential.
 Frustrated by our unhealthy habits and patterns.
 Feeling helpless to break free from our history and finally find peace in the truth of our Being.

 The Nameless Ache